deltaquebec/dquigley.dev/_posts/2022-8-7-Sentiment.md

 | **RCNN**  | 0.50 | 0.83 | 0.83 | 0.83 | 0.17 | 87.49 |
 | **LSTM**  | 0.38 | 0.84 | 0.84 | 0.84 | 0.16 | 114.31 |

 An ideal model will minimize validation loss, misclassification rate, and training time while maximizing accuracy and F1 scores.
-All other metrics relatively equal across epochs, this particular architecture favors either three or four epochs.
 Following from average scores, we see that a minimized loss and misclassification rate with best performing accuracy and F1 scores follow for the LSTM model, though optimized for time follows for the CNN model.

 ## Introduction